History of watches: Quartz watch

 Accuracy increased with the frequency of the crystal used, but so did power consumption.
 So the first generation watches had low frequencies of a few kilohertz, limiting their accuracy.
 The power saving use of CMOS logic and LCDs in the second generation increased battery life and allowed the crystal frequency to be increased to 32,768 Hz resulting in accuracy of 5–10 seconds per month.
 By the 1980s, quartz watches had taken over most of the watch market from the mechanical watch industry.
 This upheaval, which saw the majority of watch manufacturing move to the Far East, is referred to in the industry as the "quartz crisis".

-In 2010, Miyota (Citizen Watch) of Japan introduced a newly developed movement that uses a new type of quartz crystal with ultra-high frequency (262.144 kHz) which is claimed to be accurate to +/- 10 seconds a year, and has a smooth sweeping second hand rather than one that jumps.
+In 2010, Miyota (Citizen Watch) of Japan introduced a movement based on an expired patent by Seiko that uses a type of quartz crystal with ultra-high frequency (262.144 kHz) which is claimed to be accurate to +/- 10 seconds a year.
+Some Bulova models featuring the movement have a smooth sweeping second hand rather than one that 'ticks' second-to-second.

 In 2019, Citizen Watch advanced the accuracy of a quartz watch to +/- 1 second a year.
 The improved accuracy was achieved by using an AT-cut crystal which oscillates at 8.4 MHz (8,388,608 Hz).
 The watch maintains its greater accuracy by continuously monitoring and adjusting for frequency and temperature shifts once every minute.

+In 2021, Furlan Marri reintroduced the mecha quartz movement into Swiss watchmacking for which it won the Horological Revelation Prize at the Grand Prix d'Horlogerie de Genève, the first Swiss-based brand to embrace quartz in decades.